Economic History Association: Prizes and grants

 The society also provides grants to support the early stages of dissertation work in economic history and fellowships to support students finishing their dissertations on the topic.
 Two Kenneth Sokoloff fellowships are awarded by the EHA each year to students finishing their dissertations in economic history.

 Annual conferences

 EHA's annual conference is held each September in North America.
-The 2018 meeting took place in Montreal, with the theme "‘From Plague, Famine, and War, Save us, O Lord’ Shocks and Disasters in Economic History".
-The 2019 conference in Atlanta was themed "Markets and Governments in Economic History."
-According to the normal schedule submissions for consideration for the 2020 conference will be due in January 2020.
+The 2025 meeting took place in Philadelphia, with the theme "Information and Communications in Economic History".

 In partnership with American Economic Association, EHA has designated sessions at the annual ASSA conference each January.